 physical quantity, then it must be attempted repeatedly and increasingly

-more painfully to enfeeble it through another thought, or through
+more painfully to enfeeble it through another thought, or through another

 action.
 Black magic must be followed by white magic, and in order to be

-an entirely sure footing, the formula of benediction is repeated over
+on an entirely sure footing, the formula of benediction is repeated over

-over again.
+and over again.
 Thus repetition compulsion, compulsion mania originates; and

 whether or not that which is brought into the thinking process is really